evansims/evansims/ACTIVITYPUB_SETUP.md

 mysql-root -e "CREATE DATABASE IF NOT EXISTS activitypub CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci; GRANT ALL PRIVILEGES ON activitypub.* TO 'ghost'@'%'; FLUSH PRIVILEGES;"

 # If you get SSL errors, use:
-mysql --ssl-mode=DISABLED -h db -u root -p$MYSQL_ROOT_PASSWORD -e "CREATE DATABASE IF NOT EXISTS activitypub CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci; GRANT ALL PRIVILEGES ON activitypub.* TO 'ghost'@'%'; FLUSH PRIVILEGES;"
+mysql --skip-ssl -h db -u root -p$MYSQL_ROOT_PASSWORD -e "CREATE DATABASE IF NOT EXISTS activitypub CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci; GRANT ALL PRIVILEGES ON activitypub.* TO 'ghost'@'%'; FLUSH PRIVILEGES;"

 # Connect to the Ghost database
 mysql-ghost